DCMZ88/internship/Week 6/README.md

 14. What is the color of the dog's eyes?
 15. What is the color of the woman's shoes?
 ```
-This is what it returns, which has a clear improvement than than Qwen-2b-Instruct model
+This is what it returns, which has a clear improvement than than Qwen-2b-Instruct model, but there was still repetition

 However, when I tried to generate more questions, some of the questions were quite repetetive even though I specified that they must be different\
 and thus through trial and error that 15 was around the optimal number to generate questions without much repetition